Kozea/Radicale/SHARING.md

 * enable token as owner (can be combined with "create")
 * handover URI with token to client

-## Sharing Configuration Management API

-### Sharing Configuration Management API version 1
+## Sharing Configuration Management API version 1

 Type: POST API